nwheatle/well-id-formatter/README.md

 wellIDFormatter(["A1", "A12"], "col"); // => ['1', '12']
 wellIDFormatter(["A1", "A12"], "number", 96); // => ['1','12']

-//plate size required for number formatting wellIDFormatter(["A1", "A2", "B1", "B12"], "number", 96); // => ['1', '2', '13', '24']
+//plateSize required for number formatting wellIDFormatter(["A1", "A2", "B1", "B12"], "number", 96); // => ['1', '2', '13', '24']
 wellIDFormatter(["A1", "A2", "B1", "B12"], "number", 384); // => ['1', '2', '25', '36']
 wellIDFormatter(["A1", "A2", "B1", "B12"], "number"); // => [null, null, null, null]
 wellIDFormatter([1, 2, 13, 24], "padded", 96); // => ["A01", "A02", "B01", "B12"]

-//plate size parameter provides stricter conversions wellIDFormatter(["A1", "P12"], "padded"); // => ['A01','P12']
+//plateSize provides stricter conversions wellIDFormatter(["A1", "P12"], "padded"); // => ['A01','P12']
 wellIDFormatter(["A1", "P12"], "padded", 96); // => ['A01',null] 'P12' does not exist in 96-well plate